Plaisance of Antioch

 Plaisance of Antioch (late 1230s-1261) was a Cypriot queen dowager who ruled the kingdoms of Cyprus and Jerusalem as regent from 1253 and 1258, respectively, until her death.
 She was the third wife of King Henry I of Cyprus and the mother of his only child, King Hugh II.

-Hugh II succeeded to the throne as a minor, and the widowed Queen Plaisance took up government in his name.
+Hugh II succeeded to the throne as a minor, and the widowed Plaisance took up government in his name.
 She took Balian of Arsuf as her second husband in 1254, but separated from him in 1255.
 She attempted to marry herself and her son into the English royal family, but did not succeed.
-In 1258 she travelled to Acre with her son and was recognized as his bailli in his capacity as titular regent for his kinsman King Conradin.
+In 1258, she travelled to Acre with her son and was recognized as his bailli in his capacity as titular regent for his kinsman King Conradin.
 As such, she intervened in the war waged by the Venetians and their allies against the Genoese and their allies, supporting the former.
-She was sharply criticised by the Church for an adulterous affair and died soon after.
+Around that time she became involved with a married man, Count John of Jaffa, prompting Pope Urban IV to write an admonishing letter.
+She may have never received it, having died around the same time.

 Early life

 Plaisance was born, at the earliest, either in 1235 or mid-1239, depending on the dating of the marriage of her parents, Bohemond V and Lucia of Segni.
 Plaisance's father was the ruler of the Principality of Antioch and the County of Tripoli; he preferred to reside in Tripoli.
-The historian Hans E. Mayer follows Eracles in dating Bohemond V and Lucia's marriage to 1238 and concludes that Plaisance was younger than her brother, Bohemond VI.
+The historian Hans E. Mayer follows the Estoire d'Eracles in dating Bohemond V and Lucia's marriage to 1238 and concludes that Plaisance was younger than her brother, Bohemond VI.

 In September 1250, Plaisance became the third wife of the childless King Henry I of Cyprus.
 Henry was the closest kin in the Latin East of King Conrad IV of Germany and thus also ruled Conrad's Kingdom of Jerusalem as regent.
 Plaisance's father, Bohemond V, died in January 1252; her brother, Bohemond VI, succeeded him.
-King Henry was obese and apparently expected to die childless; Queen Plaisance's pregnancy and the birth of their son, Hugh, in late 1152 or early 1153 may have prompted John of Ibelin's unusual appeal for papal recognition of his title to the lordship of Beirut, which Henry had given to him at the expense of any issue that might be born to Henry.
+King Henry was obese and apparently expected to die childless; Queen Plaisance's pregnancy and the birth of their son, Hugh, in late 1252 or early 1253 may have prompted John of Ibelin's unusual appeal for papal recognition of his title to the lordship of Beirut, which Henry had given to him at the expense of any issue that might be born to Henry.